 Meaning: lover of foreigners

 Gallagher is one of the most common hereditary surnames in County Mayo.
+It is thought that it comes from the time of the Black Irish – a derogatory term for early invaders of Ireland.

 Two of the most famous Gallaghers are brothers and bandmates of Oasis fame, Liam and Noel Gallagher.